pkutaj/pkutaj.github.io/playlist.md

 #### Quality First and Other Advice
 * <https://bastian.rieck.me/blog/2023/quality/>
-*

 #### A simple illustration of the benefits of feminization - Marginal REVOLUTION
 * <https://marginalrevolution.com/marginalrevolution/2021/09/a-simple-illustration-of-the-benefits-of-feminization.html>
-*

 #### How I quadrupled my typing speed.
 Using deliberate practice to improve…
 * <https://louiskruger.medium.com/how-i-quadrupled-my-typing-speed-2c707d78f551>
-*

 #### What I think about when I edit — Eva Parish
 * <https://evaparish.com/blog/how-i-edit>
 * Many gems.
-Spell out acronyms on first use.
-Any time you introduce an acronym or an initialism in a document, spell out what it means and put the acronym in parentheses.
-Thereafter, you can use the acronym by itself.

 #### Senior Engineer Fatigue - Blog
 * <https://luminousmen.com/post/senior-engineer-fatigue?utm_source=changelog-news>